sylvainsf/rafter/README.md

             *   The generated answer's embedding and the fast model's answer embedding.
         5.  **Thresholding:** If *either* similarity score falls below a predefined threshold (`SIMILARITY_THRESHOLD`), the variant is discarded.
 This ensures that the generated variants remain grounded in the original information and are consistent with the fast model's understanding.

 *   **Dataset 3: Destructive Action Dataset (Human Review):** This dataset focuses on *negative* examples – questions and answers that involve potentially dangerous actions.
-This is crucial for training the LLM to *avoid* generating such responses.
+This is crucial for training the LLM to *avoid* generating such responses to questions unrelated such as: "How do I replace X with Y" doesn't inherently mean to delete X.

     *   **Destructive Action Identification:** We use a multi-pronged approach:
         *   **Keyword Matching:** A basic (but essential) check for keywords associated with destructive actions.